carymrobbins/intellij-frege/README.md

 ## Building

+The simplest way to build is to run `make` from the command line.
+The `Makefile` is just a temporary convenience to hold us over until we get something like Gradle configured.

+Here's the long way -

 1. Configure the Project SDK.
   * Go to **File > Project Structure > Project Settings > Project**
   * Ensure you have an **Intellij IDEA** SDK configured for **Project SDK**.